micalevisk/cache-visualization/README.md

 * CacheSimulator.cacheType(): Returns the type of the cache: 0 = n-Way Set Associative, 1 = Fully Associative, 2 = Direct Mapped.
 * CacheSimulator.getAddressComponents( address ): Returns an dictionary with the following attributes: tag, offset, set, raw.
 Each attribute will be the correct for the cache object.

 * TieredCache(): Responsible for modeling a collection of cache levels.
 The prototype pattern is used to define tiered caches in the following manner: ``` var tieredCache = new TieredCache( initalCache, memoryAccessTime ); ``` which will define a Tiered Cache with a single L1 level.
-The default main memory access time, provided by memoryAccessTime, is the time penality for the entire Tiered Cache missing and having to access main memory.
+The default main memory access time, provided by memoryAccessTime, is the time penalty for the entire Tiered Cache missing and having to access main memory.
 * TieredCache.addCacheLevel( cacheSimulator ): This will push a new cache simulator on the bottom of the Tiered Cache stack.
 * TieredCache.removeLevel( index ): Will remove a cache level at the provided stack index.
 * TieredCache.clear(): This will reset the entire Tiered Cache and each cache level.